jaredjj3/Mesa/README.md

 # {:id=>4, :name=>"Spruce", :owner_id=>3}
 ```

-* `Mesa#update` - update method that updates an existing row in a table with the passed in id and data
+* `Mesa::update` - update method that updates an existing row in a table with the passed in id and data
 ```ruby
 Human.update(id: 1, name: 'Jared Jemal Johnson')
 # => Updates the name of the Human that has id == 1